Living with alopecia: Resilience through shared experiences and support

 Originally posted here by Dr. Karin Fox, Maternal Fetal Medicine specialist at Texas Children’s Hospital

-At first, I thought my then seven-year old daughter, Sophia, had her hair pulled up too tight in the “up-do” she got at her friend’s make-over birthday party.
+Living with alopecia – At first, I thought my then seven-year old daughter, Sophia, had her hair pulled up too tight in the “up-do” she got at her friend’s make-over birthday party.
 A perfectly round, dime-sized bald spot right under where her bun had been was staring right back at me.
 After about a week, instead of hair starting to fill in, it was closer to the size of a quarter.

 Sophia’s hair was long and thick enough to easily hide the small spot, but since it seemed so irregularly, perfectly smooth, we went to the pediatrician to get it checked out.
 With a simple light and magnifying glass within minutes, we had the answer: “It’s alopecia areata,” patchy hair loss.

 The “exclamation point” hairs that were narrower and weaker at the base than along the shaft were the hallmark of this autoimmune condition.
-We were told that sometimes it could be treated, other times it might progress, and were given some topical steroid ointment, which worked rather quickly at first.
+We were told that sometimes it could be treated.
+Other times it might progress, and were given some topical steroid ointment, which worked rather quickly at first.

 Fast forward to early adolescence, and Sophia’s patches returned.
 This time, instead of one small patch, we saw several.
 Middle school is tough enough for kids who want to fit in and are starting to experience changes, and we were facing hair loss that had become so rapid it was impossible to hide or ignore.